zesstra/mudstandards/intermud/doc/intermud-v25.rst

   a program encoding and sending and receiving and decoding intermud data peer address
   IP address of a peer (MUD)
-MUD name / peer name
+MUD name / peer name / peer identifier a name (string) for a peer (MUD).
+If a peer has a key, the name is just a symbolic name for a peer with this key.
+Otherwise, the peer name is the unique identifier.
-  a name (string) for a peer (MUD) peer identifier a unique combination of MUD name, peer address and receiving peer port
+  An inetd implementation MAY accept more than one peer with the same name as long as their keys are different.
+However, it SHOULD keep a consistent mapping between key and peer name.

 Host list / Peer data
 =====================